 North Redmond

-North Redmond, in the northeastern corner of the City, is a primarily residential neighborhood with historical significance.
+North Redmond, in the northeastern corner of the City, is a primarily residential neighborhood with historical significance and close proximity to Woodinville Wine Country.
 It features low to low-moderate density housing, parks, and nearby trails.
 Covering 1.3 square miles, it constitutes about 2.5% of Redmond’s land area.

 Education Hill